AndreasSchachner/AndreasSchachner.github.io/1_research_avenues.markdown

 ---
 <div style="width: 750px;">
    <p align="justify">
-    My research interests include in particular string phenomenology, quantum gravity, cosmology and non-perturbative aspects of QFT.
-The main argument for the study of string theory remains its potential to explain all natural phenomena, including gravity, within a consistent quantum framework.
-A central tenet of my research is uncovering novel mechanisms in string theory and its compactifications from methodical analyses of symmetries, dualities and geometries.
+    My research interests lie primarily in string phenomenology, quantum gravity, cosmology, and the non-perturbative aspects of quantum field theory.
+The enduring motivation for studying string theory is its unique potential to provide a consistent quantum framework that unifies all fundamental interactions, including gravity.
+A central focus of my work is to uncover novel mechanisms within string theory and its compactifications, achieved through systematic analyses of symmetries, dualities, and underlying geometrical structures.

     </p>
 </div>